This is profit that serves as a source of shareholder returns and is the numerical management target in the Medium-Term Management Plan.

 For non-life insurance companies, this is a major source of earnings, next to insurance underwriting profit, and consists of components such as interest and dividend income and gains/losses on sales of securities.

-Policies in force is one of the basic indicators of performance of life insurance companies.
+Policies in force is one of the basic indicators of the performance of life insurance companies.
 It represents the total amount of money guaranteed to policyholders of valid policies at the end of a fiscal year.

 2. Excludes the Good Results Return premiums of “ModoRich” voluntary auto insurance product.